 The only visitor entrance into the hospital is through the Emergency Room & Outpatient Entrance, accessed by Cooper Drive.
 The entrance on Beaman Street is closed to the public.
 Visitors can expect to be screened before gaining access to any area of the hospital.

-The following visitor restrictions are in place for the main hospital and all outpatient facilities.
-No visitors will be allowed until further notice with limited exception:
+The following visitor restrictions are still in place for the main hospital and all outpatient facilities.

 This is a rapidly evolving situation, and new information becomes available almost daily.
 To stay informed with the most recently available information, we recommend following The Centers for Disease Control & Prevention (CDC).
 You can access that site here for detailed information about COVID-19, how it's spread, symptoms, prevention, treatment, and testing.
 You may also find it useful to follow the NC Department of Health & Human Services page for more detailed information about North Carolina's preparedness.